Markim Hall, Second Floor

 Students enroll for a total of 16 credits:

 - Core course: Globalization, Environment, and Society in South Africa (4 credits)

 - Directed Study Project (4 credits)

 - Two elective courses at University of Cape Town (4 credits each)

 - Dr. Mike Meadows, Director of the program is chair of the university’s Department of Geographical and Environmental Sciences.

 - Dr. Dianna Shandy, Professor of Anthropology, Macalester College is the 2015 visiting faculty member.

 This is a spring program only, beginning in early January and ending in June.

-Students live in a shared house close to the UCT campus.
+Students live in a shared house close to the UCT campus, and cook for themselves.

 Students are encouraged to take advantage of the numerous clubs and activities available to them on the UCT campus.